tani/vim-glance/README.md

 # Glance Vim

 ![](https://user-images.githubusercontent.com/5019902/152632510-6c2081f1-213f-4123-9739-bd1fd6e2c765.png)
+**NEW**: glance-vim now supports asciidoc.
+You can preview asciidoc files.
+To preview it, you just need to type `:Glance` in a buffer with the filetype `asciidoc`.

 Do you know the number of Markdown flavours in the world?
 Everyone has an own flavour.
 It's hard to find the suitable Markdown previewer for your own flavored Markdown.